Russia bans jet skis, ride-hailing ahead of WWII tributes

 In St. Petersburg, often referred to as "Venice of the north” for its network of rivers and canals, using jet skis in certain parts of the city is prohibited through May 10.
 In the Russian capital, car sharing services have been temporarily barred from the city center — drivers will not be able to start or finish rides there – amid preparations for the traditional Red Square parade.

-Initially, only one foreign leader was expected to attend this year’s Moscow parade — Kyrgyzstan President Sadyr Zhaparov, who arrived Monday and met Putin for talks.
-That was one more foreign guest than last year, when no leaders went amid Russian President Vladimir Putin’s broad diplomatic isolation over the war.
+Initially, only one foreign leader was expected to attend this year’s Moscow parade — Kyrgyz President Sadyr Zhaparov, who arrived Monday and met Putin for talks.
+That was one more foreign guest than last year, when no leaders went amid Putin’s broad diplomatic isolation over the war.
 The Kremlin at the time said it hadn't invited any because it wasn't a “round-number anniversary.”

-But on Monday officials announced that Tajik President Emomali Rakhmon would be joining Putin and Zhaparov at the festivities, along with Armenia’s prime minister, Nikol Pashinyan, and Kazakhstan’s leader, Kassym-Jomart Tokayev.
+But on Monday officials announced that Uzbek President Shavkat Mirziyoyev and Tajik President Emomali Rakhmon would be joining Putin and Zhaparov at the festivities, along with Armenia’s prime minister, Nikol Pashinyan, and Kazakhstan’s leader, Kassym-Jomart Tokayev.

 The latter two were surprising choices for the guest list as they have in the past diverged from Putin's line.
 Kazakhstan and Armenia, though Russia’s allies, have not publicly supported the war in Ukraine.
 In fact, Tokayev has spoken to Ukraine’s President Volodymyr Zelenskyy on the phone several times throughout the invasion.

-Tokayev also told Putin last summer that Kazakhstan will not recognize the Russian-occupied Ukrainian regions of Donetsk and Luhansk as independent states.
+Tokayev also told Putin last summer that Kazakhstan would not recognize the Russian-occupied Ukrainian regions of Donetsk and Luhansk as independent states.

-Pashinyan snubbed Moscow earlier this year by refusing to host military drills of the Russia-dominated security alliance Armenia is part of, the Collective Security Treaty Organization.
+Armenia is a member of the Russian-dominated Collective Security Treaty Organization, but Pashinyan snubbed Moscow earlier this year by refusing to host the alliance's military drills.

 May 9 is normally a bank holiday in Ukraine, too, but not this year, because of the war.